wp-property/wp-property/readme.txt

 == Description ==

-WP-Property is the leading WordPress plugin for creating and managing highly customizable real estate, property management, and completely custom listing showcase websites.
-Packed full of features, it gives you possibilities that no other real estate system for WordPress does.
-Try it out, you will be impressed.
+WP-Property is WordPress plugin for creating and managing highly customizable real estate, property management, and completely custom listing showcase websites.

-Although WP-Property is the most downloaded WordPress real estate plugin, it can handle so much more than real estate.
+Although WP-Property can handle so much more than real estate.
 Showcase any kind of entity you want, from livestock, golf carts, to properties and products, experiencing unparalleled ease of use and flexibility on the way.

+Is the current functionality still not enough to cover all your needs?
+Learn more about the WP-Property free <a href ="https://www.usabilitydynamics.com/product/wp-property/addons"> Add-ons </a>
+and <a href ="https://www.usabilitydynamics.com/product/wp-property/themes"> Themes. </a>

 > Do you want to see the plugin in action?
-Just proceed to our <a href="http://madison.ci.usabilitydynamics.com/">Madison</a> and <a href="http://denali.ci.usabilitydynamics.com/">Denali</a> Demo sites.
+Just proceed to our <a href ="https://demo.usabilitydynamics.com/avalon/"> Avalon demo site. </a>

-> Free theme <a href="https://www.usabilitydynamics.com/product/avalon">Avalon</a> especially for WP-Property plugin and all it's add-ons.
-It has responsive style layouts so that it can be displayed nicely in any device, desktop or mobile.
-Customizable sidebars and different widgets to suit every taste.
-All colors from the site are also customizable to fit your brand's colors.
+ <a href ="https://www.usabilitydynamics.com/product/avalon"> Avalon theme</a> was created especially for WP-Property plugin and all its add-ons.

 <strong>Dynamic Property Listings - No Coding Required!</strong><br>